Variety pack

 Paraiso

-Description: Catuai - timor hybrid from Brazil
+Description: Catuai - timor hybrid from Brazil.

 Where it’s found: Brazil, Central America